 Syllabus: Algebra, Matrices and Determinants, Trigonometry, Analytical Geometry – 2D and 3D, Differential Calculus, Integral calculus, and Differential equations, Vector algebra, Statistics, and Probability, Circle, Sequences and series..etc.

-The syllabus for mathematics is covered in NCERT books of 10th,11th as questions asked in NDA exams are pretty standard
+The syllabus for mathematics is covered in NCERT books of 10th, and 11th & 12th standard.

 Best Books To Refer:

 >> Paper-II General Ability Test (Code No. 02) :

 - For Every Right Answer: 4 marks allotted

 The General Ability section is further divided into two parts:

 - Total Marks: 400